Household staff job descriptions

 An executive assistant is like a personal assistant but also has secretarial responsibilities for the property.
 They have a good knowledge of Microsoft Office and manage the day-to-day operation of the estate with the PA.
 Management of the family calendar is a top priority.
 For example, if the homeowner wants to play nine holes at the local golf course, the EA will book a reservation.

 Sometimes called a butler administrator or majordomo, this position exists in large estates over 20,000 square feet.
-A butler may work hand-in-hand with a personal assistant to ensure that the homeowner's wishes are met.
+A butler may work with a personal assistant to meet the homeowner's wishes.
 Finally, a butler typically assists the private chef with table settings for large dinner parties.
-This is usually a live-out position
+This role is usually a live-out position.

 When high-net-worth families live in a large estate, the family members need protection.
-An executive protection team is responsible for the safety of the home, household employees, and employer's business.
-The EP crew works closely with the property manager to ensure the private home stays secure.
+An executive protection team is responsible for home safety, household employees, and the employer's business.
+The EP crew works closely with the property manager to secure the private home.

 Can a personal assistant also be an estate manager?

 Yes, it's often a hybrid role.
-Because a personal assistant and EM have overlapping duties and responsibilities, sometimes the homeowner will just hire one person to do both jobs.
-If the duties in a private home, however, are too demanding for one person, then the roles will be split.
+Because a personal assistant and EM have overlapping duties and responsibilities, the homeowner sometimes hires one person to do both jobs.
+However, if the duties in a private home are too demanding for one person, then the roles will be split.

 Which staff members won't have cooking and cleaning duties?

-If a property has multiple children, then estate staff sometimes have lateral duties and need to help with light meal preparation and light housekeeping.
-In short, everyone helps with childcare and domestic workers can't ever say that it's not in their job description to help prepare meals.
-This is especially true for household managers.
-If certain duties need to be assigned to someone, then the household manager would be the person to do it.
+If a property has multiple children, estate staff sometimes have lateral duties.
+They must help with light meal preparation and housekeeping.
+In short, everyone helps with childcare, and domestic workers can never say it's not in their job description to help prepare meals.
+This responsibility is especially true for household managers.
+If specific duties need to be assigned to someone, then the household manager would be the person to do it.

-Filed Under: household manager job description, greeting guests with other staff, yacht crews, housekeeper job duties, household staff job descriptions
+Filed Under: household manager job description, greeting guests with other staff, yacht crews, housekeeper job duties, household staff job descriptions, 2024